nikhil550/fabric-samples/auction/ascending-auction/README.md

 node appOrg1.js
 ```

-The application starts a listener that waits for an auction to be started.
+The application connects to the network and starts a listener that waits for an auction to be started.
 You can see the application notify you when the listener has started:
 ```
 <-- added contract listener
 ```

+The listener will wait until an auction is started on the channel.
+When an auction has been created, the application will start a loop that contains the logic of how the auction administrator will interact with the auction.
+The program is designed to help each organization sell as many goods for the highest possible price:

+- When a new round is created, each organization queries the their private data collection for the bids from buyers on the item sold by the auction.
+If organization finds that the bid is above the price of the round, the bid is added to the auction.
+- When a new round is created, each organization also queries their private data collection for asks from seller.
+All Asks below the round price are added to the round.
+- Each organization iterates through the rounds of the auction.
+When the quantity sold is less the the demand from bids in the final round, the organization tries to create a new round.
+- If the quantity sold is the same as demand for the final round.

+This logic will run until the listener learns that the final round has been closed, after which the auction is ended.

 In your terminal for Org2, make sure that you are the same directory: